CPSC-1517/Take-Home-Exercises-Jan-2025/Exercise3/README.md

 ### Add `Data` folder and file

 Add a folder called `Data` to your web application project.
 You will place your text (csv) files into this folder.
 Create 3 text files within this folder.
-For testing, at minimum, add the first three lines from the sample report below.
+For testing, at minimum, add at least the first three lines from the sample report below.

 - a file consisting of only good data
 - a file consisting of both good and bad data